kirwa-KO/GithubPackageManager/README.md

 ```
 cp kirwa /usr/bin
 ```
-## now you use the kirwa command line
+## now can you use the kirwa command line

 #### if you want to a git represotory just type :
 ```